zlatanpham/prompt-mcp-app/.clinerules/writing-effective-cline-rules.md

   - Use **MAY** for optional actions.
   - Use **MUST NOT** or **NEVER** for absolute prohibitions.
   - Use **SHOULD NOT** for strong discouragement.
+- **Strict Tool Parameter Formatting:** Always ensure that all required parameters for a tool are explicitly wrapped in their respective XML tags (e.g., `<question>Your question</question>` for `ask_followup_question`).
+Failure to do so will result in tool execution errors.
 - **Highlight Critical Information:**
   - `next-js-supabase.md` uses "🚨 CRITICAL INSTRUCTIONS FOR AI LANGUAGE MODELS 🚨" and "❌ NEVER GENERATE THIS CODE" / "✅ ALWAYS GENERATE THIS EXACT PATTERN".
   - `mcp-development-protocol.md` uses "⚠️ CRITICAL: DO NOT USE attempt_completion BEFORE TESTING ⚠️" and "BLOCKER ⛔️".